 - In the case of abortion the woman or teenager may be eligible to rights from her employer and/or the National Insurance Institute.

 - For information on abortion/pregnancy termination that occurs after 22 weeks of pregnancy see Rights of a Woman (and her partner) who Suffered a Stillbirth.

-- For information on an abortion/miscarriage that occurs before 22 weeks have passed, see Employment rights after a miscarriage.
+- For information on an abortion/miscarriage that occurs before 22 weeks have passed, see Employment Rights for Women after a Miscarriage.